edemko/zedo/TEST.md

 Configuration:

+  * if `--zedo-dir` is set, , put the .zedo dir inside that argument…
-  * if an argument is given to init, put the .zedo dir inside that argument;
+  * or, if an argument is given to init, put the .zedo dir inside that argument…
-    otherwise, use the present working directory
+  * otherwise, use the present working directory

 Postconditions: